Angelo Poffo: Personal life

 On March 4, 2010, Poffo died in his sleep at age 84.
 His son Randy told the Tampa Bay Times, “I have always been proud to call Angelo Poffo my father, he is a great example of a self-sacrificing, hard-working man who always put his family first.
 He has always been my hero and my mentor, and the priceless gifts he gave I will have and cherish forever.”

-He is buried at Queen of Heaven Catholic Cemetery in Hillside, Illinois, near his hometown Downers Grove.
+Poffo is buried at Queen of Heaven Catholic Cemetery in Hillside, Illinois, near his hometown of Downers Grove.